MK2400/OSOSS-Challenge/README.md

 ## Demo

-You can test the app by using on of the following platforms:
+You can test the app by using one of the following platforms:

 - **Web** (live demo)
   [page link](https://mk2400.github.io/OSOSS-Challenge/page/#/)